 Photo Credit: Mozilla Blog

 Today, we are more connected than ever before.
-We are programed to constantly check our social platforms to be in the know and, of course, avoid FOMO at all costs.
+We are programmed to constantly check our social platforms to be in the know and, of course, avoid FOMO at all costs.
 As a result, we are spending hours-on-end scrolling away our precious time.

 What if we told you there is a way to continue to be informed while eliminating those aimless hours spent on apps?
 We’ve done the research, and we would like to present to you: the “Greyscale Challenge.”
 In short, this is where you switch your iPhone display to black and white, which is proven to decrease addictive phone behaviour.